Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion

 where $D$ is the number of spatial dimensions.

-Second, the computation on the right hand side of Equation \eqref{PropEquation} has to be performed for each lattice point.
+Second, the computation of the right hand side of Equation \eqref{PropEquation} has to be performed for each lattice point.
 The dimension-dependent summation causes an extra computational load, increasing $D$ by 1.
-The computational load for the calculation of \eqref{PropEquation} $\mathbf{C}_\text{M}$ is given by
+The computational load for the calculation of the matrix equation \eqref{PropEquation} $\mathbf{C}_\text{M}$ is given by

 In the last step for the solution of \eqref{PropEquation} the computational load of the used ODE solver has to be taken into account.
 Hereby, the integration of the ODE highly depends on a wide range of considerations, such as involved frequencies or the magnitude of the nonlinearities.
-The computational load of the solver {\it CVode} $\mathbf{C}_\text{S}$ is
+The computational load of the {\it CVODE} solver $\mathbf{C}_\text{S}$ is